sessionstar/oopsla20-artifact/README.md

 #### <a name="benchmark-table-1"></a> 2.1  Run and verify the benchmarks for Table 1 (Sections 5.2 and 5.3).

-The purpose of this set of benchmarks is to demonstrate the scalabilty of our tool on protocols of increasing length (as explained in Section 5.2).
+The purpose of this set of benchmarks is to demonstrate the scalability of our tool on protocols of increasing length (as explained in Section 5.2).
 We also measure the execution overhead of our implementation by comparing it against an implementation without session types or refinement types, which we call bare implementation (as explained in Section 5.3).

 To reproduce the benchmarks reported in the paper run the script with an argument of 30 (**TODO: (verify the argument and what it means**).
 Note that the script will take a considerable time to complete **TODO: (how much approx: XXX)**: